A true story.

-On the way from the church they got caught up in one of those frequent round-ups : German soldiers surrounded an entire city block and scooped up everybody inside it, indiscriminately.
-In the havoc of the round up, the wedding party got separated and spread out.
-My grandmother and some others managed to get away, but my grandfather was caught along with some guests and a whole lot of other people.
+Helena and Stan were wed in Nazi occupied Warsaw in the Spring of 1940.
+After the ceremony, outside the church, they were caught in one of those frequent round-ups , whereby German soldiers surrounded busy intersections, churches, streetcars etc., and scooped up civilians, indiscriminately, to be executed, sent to concentration camps, or to slavery in Germany.
+In the havoc of the round up, the wedding party became separated.
+Some, including Helena, escaped, but Stan was caught along with some guests and a whole lot of other people.

 Mauthausen prisoners shortly after liberation: